Buying Used Espresso Machines & Grinders – Kev’s Guide

 Lelit machines come up fairly regularly used, too – in particular at the lower end the Lelit Anna PL41TEM which you’ll find for around the £300 mark.

-Buying a Used Commercial Espresso coffee Machine
+Buying a Used Commercial Espresso Machine

 Buying a used espresso machine.